kojodoc/kojodoc.github.io/tutorials-index.md

 * Explorations with Kojo, Level-2 [PDF] -- Richer drawing and generative art with functional picture graphics.
 * Explorations with Kojo, Level-3 [PDF] -- Functional animations, generative music, and more (WIP).

+You can also [read these books online via the Kojo Ebooks](https://www.kogics.net/kojo-ebooks#explorations1) page.

 ## Worksheets
 * [Level 1 Worksheets](worksheets/level1/index.html)